tmatista/ME405Mecha15/README.md

 ### Lazy Susans
 #### Two 14" Lazy Susans (LS) were purchased from Amazon at about 17$/each.
 These LS are mounted between both discs to facilitate the independent movement of the discs.
 The discs were secured to the LS using hot glue.
 The LS can be found on Amazon here: https://www.amazon.com/dp/B07PW63B3Q/ref=twister_B09ZTWL4NN?_encoding=UTF8&th=1
 ### CAD
 #### The Solidworks file used in the design of this project are included in this repository.
 The files corresponding to the disks and pinion gears were used to laser cut the respective parts.
-(DONT FORGET TO ATTACH THESE)